oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 First we need to make a small change to our existing stock manager deployment, adding the version number to the deployment, this will let us differentiate it from the newer version we are about to deploy.

-The file stockmanager-deployment-v0.0.1.yaml is our "standard deployment file atat we have used in other modules, it just has additional version attributes for the `spec.selector.matchLabels` and `spec.template.metadata.labels` sections as shown below
+The file stockmanager-deployment-v0.0.1.yaml is our "standard deployment file which we have used in other modules, it just has additional version attributes for the `spec.selector.matchLabels` and `spec.template.metadata.labels` sections as shown below

  ```yaml
   selector: